Differential GPS

 What Is Differential GPS?

 Differential GPS (DGPS) is an important tool in modern navigation.
-It is a system that uses satellites and ground-based reference stations to provide improved accuracy for GPS receivers.
-From military personnel to professional surveyors, this technology helps ensure their navigation is accurate and reliable.
+This system uses satellites and reference stations to make GPS receivers more accurate.

 How Does DGPS Work?